vielhuber/magicreplace/README.md

 }
 ```

-`input.sql` and `output.sql` then gets generated automatically.
+`input.sql` and `output.sql` then get generated automatically.
+After you rerun the tests, these generated files are used.
+If you want to generate them again, just delete them before running the test.
 You also can provide a `whitelist.sql` file that includes all lines from `input.sql` that should be ignored (e.g. where magicreplace acts differently from Search-Replace-DB).